MWDelaney/ZeroPoint/README.md

 ### What happens when you run `npm run dev`:
 - Builds your Sass stylesheets and JavaScript
-- Starts Eleventy in watch mode
+- Starts a dev server in watch mode
 - Launches a local web server with live reload
 - Generates search index with Pagefind